 While HMRC have legal powers to recover debts from any UK bank account in limited circumstances and Help-to-Save accounts are no different from any other account in this respect, HMRC will generally not use these powers against vulnerable customers.

 After four years from the date of opening, your Help-to-Save account will be closed automatically.
 The balance will be transferred to your nominated bank account along with any final bonus payment.

-It is possible to close your Help-to-Save account before the end of the four-year term, but you must keep it open in order to receive any bonus payment.
+It is possible to close your Help-to-Save account before the end of the four-year term, but you must keep it open to receive any bonus payment.

 If you close your account before you are due to receive the bonus, you will forfeit the bonus.